infrawatch/service-telemetry-operator/docs/loki.md

 ```

 ## Deploy SGO + Loki with OCS for storage
-This is more production like setup.
+This is more a production-like setup.
 It's more resource demanding and cannot be run in crc.
 This assumes OCS is already deployed.

 ### Create an object bucket claim
 ```